1. Home

 2029 and Later 100%

-As of January 1, 2023, you will be able to use this tax credit at a dealer as a direct credit at time of sale.
-In fact, many dealers are expected to specifically advertise programs to help consumers use the federal tax credit to save more on new and used electric cars, as this method allows you to save money upfront, without having to wait months to receive your tax rebate check.
+You can use the tax credit at a dealer as a direct credit at time of sale.
+In fact, many dealers are expected to specifically advertise programs to help consumers use the federal tax credit.
+This method allows you to save money upfront, without waiting to receive a tax rebate.

-In order to be used as a direct credit, the dealer must disclose the original MSRP of the vehicle, along with any applicable tax credit amount that is being applied, and the amount of any other programs or tax incentives that may be available and applicable to the purchase.
+To be used as a direct credit, the dealer must disclose the original MSRP of the vehicle, along with any applicable tax credit amount being applied, and the amount of any other programs or tax incentives that may be available and applicable to the purchase.

-Impact On The Economy From Electric Vehicle Tax Credits
+The Economic Impact of Electric Vehicle Tax Credits

-By connecting electric vehicle tax credits with US manufacturing, the goal is to both stimulate the purchase of new and used electric vehicles in place of gas-powered vehicles, and also motivate manufacturers to bring their facilities into the United States.
-If they don’t, they risk being out-sold by manufacturers that have US facilities, and can use the tax credit to make their products more affordable than the competition.
+By connecting EV tax credits with US manufacturing, the goal is to stimulate the purchase of new and used electric vehicles, and motivate manufacturers to bring their facilities into the US.
+If they don’t, they risk being out-sold by manufacturers with US facilities that are using the tax credit to make their vehicle more affordable.

-In addition to creating jobs, the increase in EV sales should continue to help improve EV efficiency, as automakers invest in more efficient electric motors and other technologies such as regenerative braking.
+In addition to creating jobs, the increase in EV sales should continue to help improve EV efficiency, as automakers invest in more-efficient electric motors and other technologies such as regenerative braking.
 That could result in even lower greenhouse gas emissions per mile driven than traditional vehicles.
-(And way fewer greenhouse gas emissions if those efficient EVs are recharged using the clean, green energy provided by solar panels.)
+We could also see lower greenhouse gas emissions if EVs are recharged using clean, renewable energy.

 See what home electrification can do for you: